This article was authored in partnership with wikiHow, the world’s largest “how to” site, and also featured here on the wikiHow website.

 There are many free and valuable resources that can help your loved one learn more about self-harm as a coping mechanism and also how to learn to cope in different ways.

 - Visit http://www.helpguide.org/articles/anxiety/cutting-and-self-harm.htm to debunk myths about self-harm, learn about the dangers of self-harm, and how to cope with emotional stress in different ways.

 - The S.A.F.E.
 Alternatives Information line available in the U.S. at 1-800-366-8288 is a resource that your loved one can call to get support with self-harming behavior and referrals for mental health professionals.

 - You can tell your loved one: “I’ve been looking around for different resources to help you.
 I just wanted to share a couple with you to see if you might want to use them.
 There is no pressure at all if you don’t find them helpful though.”

 While you want to respect your loved one's privacy, there may come a point where you feel like there is nothing more you can do, and you might be worried for their safety.

 - Encourage them to seek professional help, such as a counselor or psychologist, in order to get extra support and to get to the underlying causes of their self-harming behavior.
 You can even offer to go with them to the counselor’s office to show that you care about their well-being.
 Say something such as: “I know you’re scared right now, but I think getting some extra help might be really good in helping you heal right now.
 I can even go with you to see the counselor.”

 - If you are both under 18, it will be especially important to tell an adult that can monitor the situation and get extra help as needed.
 Talk with your loved one and see if they can choose an adult who they trust with this information.

-- Call 911 in the United States, or the emergency line in your country, if your friend’s self-injury appears to be medically concerning or life-threatening.
+- Seek emergency medical help if your friend’s self-injury appears to be medically concerning or life-threatening.